yohman/22W-UP206A/Weeks/Week08/readme.md

 Duarte, F., & deSouza, P. (2020).
 Data Science and Cities: A Critical Approach.
 Harvard Data Science Review. https://doi.org/10.1162/99608f92.b3fc5cc8

 Do you agree with the authors?
 Why or why not?
 What are your thoughts on the promise and perils on what we have learned in this class?
+Be prepared to share your thoughts in class next week.

 Submit your reaction [here](https://github.com/yohman/22W-UP206A/discussions/18)